 - Drink a lot, specially when we used the cycles.
 We spent more money in water and Aquarius/Gatorade than what we spent in petrol when we rented the motorbike.

 - Going to Sant Joan's celebrations in El Pilar.
 Now that's what I call a weird dance.
-They did a traditional dance where the girls displaced without apparently moving their feet, while the boys kicked the air quite close the girls' faces (without actually hitting them obviously) like in an kung-fu demonstration.
+They did a traditional dance where the girls slid sideways without apparently moving their feet, while the boys kicked the air quite close the girls' faces (without actually hitting them obviously) like in an kung-fu demonstration.
 And all of this while clapping some kind of gigantic castanuelas.
 After that they played traditional music (the lyrics were astonishing, telling tales about countryside love stories, ahh! how cosy!) and made a big open air cheap barbeque (where the meat was placed in bread with garlic, tomato and olive oil, of course!)